Antiblanks/he-dan.antiblanks.com/_posts/2019-04-07-week-10-3d-game-asset-creation.markdown

 TODO...

-Activity: design an icon or logo with the aim of modeling it in 3D using Autodesk Maya
+Activity: design an icon or logo with the aim of modelling it in 3D using Autodesk Maya

 TODO...